dhinojosa/vavr-study/README.md

 #Java Slang Study
-WARNING: Still under development, things could be and will likely be incorrect.

 This is a study project for the Java Slang Presentation done by Daniel Hinojosa.
 This repository contains code examples that are compilable and testable.